petros-d/docs/docs/runtime-release-lifecycle-policy.md

 - Minor = `.0`
 - Patch = `.6`

-A Runtime Docker image will be published for every major and minor version of Apache Airflow.
-For example, Runtime images that correspond with Apache Airflow 2.0, 2.1, 2.2 etc. will be available on Astronomer as they're released in the open source project.
+A Runtime Docker image will be published for most major and minor versions of Apache Airflow and often feature additional functionality.
+For Airflow 2.1 and 2.2, for example, Astronomer published a same-day release of a corresponding Runtime Docker image with a set of [Deferrable Operators](deferrable-operators) that are not available in the open source project.

 It is considered safe to upgrade to minor and patch versions within a major version.
 Upgrade guidance for major and LTS versions is provided with each release.
 There is no relation between a Runtime release's version number and its release channel.